If you are in the retail industry, you might feel stressed trying to boost sales while handling daily store chaos.

 As an MSME, you’re often at the mercy of your suppliers.

 Shipping delays, manufacturing problems, and material shortages can stop businesses, leading to those dreaded stockouts.
-Unlike giant corporations, you have less negotiating power, making you more vulnerable when disruptions happen.

 You can’t control a shipping container, but you can build strong partnerships.